ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 * Move the telescope back in the other direction and and find the $m=-1$ lines.

 :::Question
 What are the colors and angular positions of the $m=-1$ lines that you can see?
-Remember to record the readings from both VERNIER1 and VERNIER2.
+Remember to record the readings from both VERNIER1 and VERNIER2 and to properly account for any $\Delta$ in the eyepiece camera view.
 :::
 ::::